Player Guide

 Two human players in real time.
 The server handles all scoring, validation, and game state.

-• Quick Play (public matchmaking) or Private Match (room code)
+• Find Match (public matchmaking) or Private Match (room code)

 • Rematch proposals after the game